Jeffery Simmons

 Jeffery Bernard Simmons Jr. (born July 28, 1997) is an American professional football defensive tackle for the Tennessee Titans of the National Football League (NFL).
-He played college football for the Mississippi State Bulldogs and was selected by the Titans with the 19th pick in the 2019 NFL draft.
+He played college football for the Mississippi State Bulldogs and was selected by the Titans in the first round of the 2019 NFL draft.

 College career

 After a standout career playing at Noxubee County High School in Mississippi, Simmons was considered a five-star prospect and committed to Mississippi State over Alabama and Ole Miss.

+As a true freshman in 2016, Simmons had 40 tackles, two forced fumbles, and two pass deflections.

+Simmons had a breakout sophomore season in 2017 and was a consensus selection to the 2017 All-SEC football team after recording 60 tackles, five sacks, a pass deflection, two forced fumbles, two fumble recoveries, and a touchdown on a fumble recovery.

-Simmons played in 12 games, starting three, as a true freshman in 2016.
-He had a breakout season in 2017 and was a consensus selection to the 2017 All-SEC football team.
-On December 20, 2018, Simmons declared for the 2019 NFL draft.
-On February 12, 2019, Simmons tore his ACL while training for the draft.
+As a junior in 2018, Simmons had 63 tackles, two sacks, a forced fumble, and four pass deflections.
+On December 20, 2018, he declared for the 2019 NFL draft.
+Two months later, on February 12, 2019, Simmons tore his ACL while training for the draft.